ucd-library/cork-icon/readme.md

  * @property {String} iconFetchStrategy - The fetch strategy to use for the icon.
 Passed to the cork-icon element.
  * @property {String} href - Optional.
 If set, the button will be a link to the provided href.
 Otherwise, a button element will be rendered that will emit a click event.
  * @property {Boolean} disabled - Optional.
 If true, the button will be disabled.
+ * @property {String} linkAriaLabel - Optional.
+If href is set, this will be used as the aria-label for the link.
  */
 ```